mark-hahn/drykup/README.md

 ## Drykup is *just* coffeeKup which is *just* coffeeScript which is *just* javaScript

-The dryKup template code (which is actually a coffescript DSL) is 100% compatible with the coffeeKup template function.
-However, the code that is required to go along with your template is not compatible.
-In particular variables are contained in your closure as opposed to being passed in the compile function call.
-This sometimes affects how variables are referenced in the coffeescript code in the template.
-Compare the ./test/coffeekup_org-sample.coffee file to the code example at coffeekup.org.
+The dryKup template code (which is actually a coffescript DSL) is almost compatible with the coffeeKup template function.
+Here are some differences ...

+1) Values returned from arguments with type `function` are ignored.
+This is how coffeeKup used to work.
+So this coffeeKup code ...

+    a href:'/home', -> 'Go Home'

+... must be replaced with the following or the *Go Home* will not be in the output.
+I'm not sure why anyone would put the function in there to begin with.

+	a href:'/home', 'Go Home'

+2) DryKup does not destroy the closure for the template.
+This means you don't have to pass in the *locals* var or other params to any compile function.

+3) All variables in the template closure are *live* without using any `with` statement.
+DryKup can be used in javaScript strict mode.

-## Differences between DryKup and CoffeeCup
+## How DryKup works compared to CoffeeCup

-1) There is no compile phase.
+There is no compile phase.
 Unlike coffeeKup, drykup just runs immediately.
 DryKup is a simple library that you include with your app to generate html directly by executing the dryKup *template*.
 This may be a disadvantage compared to coffeeKup because coffeKup compiled templates are fast.
 If you are only running a template once, then dryKup is faster because it doesn't have the compile step overhead.
 There is a slim chance dryKup may be as fast even for multiple runs.
 This conjecture needs to be tested.

-2) DryKup does not destroy the closure for the template.
-This means you don't have to pass in the *locals* vars and other params to any compile function.

-3) All variables in the template closure are *live* without using any `with` statement.
-DryKup can be used in javaScript strict mode.

 ## How does DryKup do this?